North Park, Buffalo

 North Park is a neighborhood within the City of Buffalo in New York State.
-It is one of several neighborhoods that comprise the larger community of North Buffalo.
+It is one of several neighborhoods that constitute the larger community of North Buffalo.
 The neighborhood's borders are roughly Delaware Avenue to the west, The former DL&W railroad to the north and east, and the Beltline Railroad and the Central Park neighborhood to the South.

 Notable businesses and institutions

 These businesses and institutions utilizing the North Park name: